Amianthium: Description

-Amianthium muscitoxicum contains toxic alkaloids, and as such, is highly poisonous when ingested to livestock, humans and other animals.
-Four toxic alkaloids, which are similar to neurotoxins, have been isolated from the plant: jervine, two unknown ester alkaloids, and amianthine.
-These alkaloids are found in all parts of the plant, with especially high concentration in the bulbs.

-Historical experiments tested the toxicity on sheep and cattle.
-Observed symptoms included cessation of eating and excess production of saliva, nausea followed by vomiting, rapid pulse, rapid and irregular respiration, weakness, and difficulty walking.
-When fatal, death occurred in about an hour.

 Habitat and Distribution

 Amianthium muscitoxicum is native to the eastern United States from New York to Florida and can be found as far west as Missouri and Oklahoma.
 Its native habitats include oak forests, bogs, low pinelands, savannas, meadows, and sandhills.

-It does best in partial shade, with 1-2 hours of direct sunlight.
-Its companion plants: longleaf pine, willow oak, mountain laurel, blueberries, galax, heartleaf, foamflowers, smilacina, Soloman's seal, dwarf iris, jack-in-the-pulpit, black cohosh, grasses.
+It does best in partial shade, with 1–2 hours of direct sunlight.
+Companion plants include: longleaf pine, willow oak, mountain laurel, blueberries, galax, heartleaf, foamflowers, smilacina, Soloman's seal, dwarf iris, jack-in-the-pulpit, black cohosh, grasses.

 Mating and Sexual Systems

+Amianthium muscitoxicum is self-incompatible and is mainly pollinated by five species of beetle, predominantly Strangalepta abbreviata.
+These beetles are rewarded by nectar produced within each flower, with beetles spending significantly more time at flowers with higher nectar volumes.

-Amianthium muscitoxicum is self-incompatible and is mainly pollinated by five species beetles.
-It exhibits partially dichogamy, meaning there is a separation in the timing of male and female reproductive function.
-Specifically, A. muscitoxicum is protandrous, which means that the pollen is produced before the stigma becomes receptive to other pollen.
+A. muscitoxicum exhibits partial dichogamy, meaning there is a separation in the timing of male and female reproductive function.
+Specifically, it is protandrous, which means that the pollen is produced before the stigma becomes receptive to other pollen.
+Nectar production varies with the sexual phase of each flower, accumulating through the lifecycle and peaking just after anthesis, when the flower blooms and is functional.
 This species has a high potential for multiple mating, which generally increases fitness due to greater genetic diversity of seeds and a higher likelihood of a compatible cross.